 Some English classes require a specific summer reading book.
 Those courses are 108, 208, 319, and 419.
 The books are listed below.
 For this year, we are asking that students read the book(s) over the summer; they will be asked to complete assignments pertaining to the books upon return in the fall.
 Assignments may include, but are not limited to, objective tests, essays, passage analysis, etc.

 2021 Required Summer Reading – Honors/AP Students

 Students who are taking E108 Honors Freshmen English will be reading The Storied Life of A.J.
 Fikry.
 Please scroll below to see the E108 Summer Reading Assignment.

-Students enrolled in E319 AP Language and Composition will read The Devil’s Highway by Luis Alberto Urrea and The Crucible by Arthur Miller.
+Students enrolled in E319 AP Language and Composition will read The Devil’s Highway by Luis Alberto Urrea and Hiroshima by John Hersey.
 Please scroll below to see the E319 Summer Reading Assignments/Expectations.

 Students taking E419 AP Literature and Composition will be reading The Kite Runner by Khaled Hosseini.
 Please scroll below for the E419 Summer Reading Assignment.

 E108 - The Storied Life of AJ Fikry by Gabrielle Zevin